forecho/hugo-theme-echo/README.md

-category = "Announcements" # Repo where the comments will live category_id = "<data-category-id>" # Repo where the comments will live mapping = "pathname" # How Utterances will match comment to page label = "comment" # Label applied to issue by utteranc.es bot theme = "light" # What theme to use reactions_enabled = 0
+category = "Announcements" # Repo where the comments will live category_id = "<data-category-id>" # Repo where the comments will live mapping = "pathname" # How Utterances will match comment to page theme = "light" # What theme to use reactions_enabled = 0